watson-developer-cloud/swift-sdk/README.md

 The following example demonstrates how to use the Visual Recognition service:

-Here is an example how to use the service to detect faces in an Image:
+The following example demonstrates how to use the Visual Recognition service to detect faces in an image:

 ```swift
 let apiKey = "your-apikey-here"